My dream is that trophy and canned hunting will be banned

 Born Free Foundation is a high-impact animal rights organization at the forefront of putting an end to trophy hunting and poaching.
 They are also very active in protecting natural wildlife habitat in Africa and the rest of the world.
 Founder Will Travers and the Born Free staff work tirelessly to halt the race to extinction by protecting rare species in their indigenous environment and educating regional governments and populations.
 Working with local communities through effective initiatives, they aim to find compassionate solutions so people and wildlife can live together in harmony.
 Born Free is headquartered in the UK, but their major work takes place in Africa through Born Free Kenya and Born Free Ethiopia.
 Born Free USA educates millions of people in the Americas about the dangers facing wildlife through all types of media to reach the widest possible audience.
 They are also actively working to phase out animal zoos and circuses worldwide.

-Born Free Foundation have declared 2016 the Year of the Lion.
-2016 marks the 50th anniversary of the award-winning 1966 film Born Free, which featured the story of Elsa the lioness and starred Will Traver’s parents, Bill Travers and Virginia McKenna, who, with Will, founded Born Free.
+The Born Free Foundation declared 2016 the Year of the Lion.
+2016 marked the 50th anniversary of the award-winning 1966 film Born Free, which featured the story of Elsa the lioness and starred Will Traver’s parents, Bill Travers and Virginia McKenna, who, with Will, founded Born Free.
 Bill and Virginia were early pioneers of the movement to protect wild animals in their natural habitat.
 Through Born Free they have created the Zoo Check Campaign, Elefriends Campaign, Wolf Campaign, Dolphin Campaign, Primate Campaign, Big Cat Campaign, and Bear Campaign.

 Since the death of Cecil the Lion in July 2015, there has been a massive global effort to expose the effect trophy hunting is having on African endangered and threatened species like the African lion, African elephant, black rhinoceros and African leopard.
 Please stand up and join the effort before it is too late and these magnificent animals become a thing of the past.
 When you speak out on behalf of these extraordinary creatures, you become an important part of the movement to protect them from hunters and ensure their place in the African landscape for future generations.
 Here are some ways you can help.